Board perspectives when considering a transaction with a SPAC

 Sellers to a SPAC can be paid in cash, publicly traded shares, or a combination thereof.
 It should be noted that there will be a lock-up period of up to a year during which sellers cannot sell their SPAC shares.

 While some are truly blank-check companies, SPACs often are focused on a specific industry.
 Therefore, SPAC sponsors can have deep experience and expertise in both the industry and the financial aspects of a transaction.
 It will be important to investigate the track record of SPAC leadership in completing SPAC transactions successfully.

 The seller will need to provide much necessary information to accommodate the SPAC’s filing with the SEC.
 The regulatory requirements for a SPAC transaction are quite consistent with those for a traditional IPO, and therefore are quite involved.
 Of course, audited financial statements will be a requirement.
 However, there are a plethora of differences between public-company and private-company financial reporting requirements, including the following, among many others:

 - If the private company has made acquisitions, the audited financial statements of the acquired businesses might be required for certain periods prior to the acquisition date.
-The number of years to be included in the registration statement generally is based on the significance of the assets and net income or losses of the acquired business.
+The number of years to be included in the registration statement generally is based on the significance of several defined metrics of the acquired business.
 Consider discussing this issue with the company’s auditor early in the process.